 Soak the saffron strands in one tablespoon of warm milk for an hour.

-Dry roast the oats in a pan on medium flame stirring continuously for two minutes or till the oats change the color and give a toasty smell. (be careful not to burn the oats) Remove the pan from heat and transfer the oats on a metal plate to cool.
+Dry roast the oats in a pan on medium flame stirring continuously for two minutes or till the oats change the colour and give a toasty smell. (be careful not to burn the oats) Remove the pan from heat and transfer the oats on a metal plate to cool.
 Grind the oats to powder.

 Take water in a medium sized bowl and add the powdered oats.
 Stir well to make a kind of slurry and set aside. (just like you would do for making custard)